 Security, Networking and Other Information Technology Systems

-<< Identify whether these systems proposed are included in construction contract, major movable equipment and/or borrower other fees.>>
+<< Identify whether these systems proposed are included in construction contract, major movable equipment and/or borrower other fees.

+For Green MIP projects, describe the scope of work relied upon in selecting the green building standard (e.g., gut rehab, minor renovations, adding an addition or new construction outside the footprint of the existing building; etc.) >>

 Scope of Construction